The project

 17 Sustainable Development Goals

-These 17 goals, also known as Sustainable Development Goals (SDGs), are now being used in a wide range of political and corporate processes as an instrument for a more sustainable orientation.
-In contrast to the previous agenda of the Millennium Development Goals, the SDGs are aimed at the entire world (principle of universality) and call on the Global North in particular to assume its global responsibility to take action to achieve the goals.
+In 2015, the 193 member states of the UN General Assembly adopted the 2030 Agenda, which addresses the entire world community with 17 sustainability goals and 169 sub-goals as well as five underlying principles (people, planet, peace, partnership, prosperity).
+The 17 goals for sustainable development, also known as Sustainable Development Goals (SDGs), are to be achieved by 2030 with the involvement of a wide range of stakeholders from business, politics and civil society.
+In the meantime, they are used in a wide variety of political and corporate processes as an instrument for a more sustainable orientation.
+In contrast to the previous agenda, the Millennium Development Goals, the SDGs are aimed at the whole world in the sense of the principle of universality and call for the Global North in particular to assume its global responsibility and take action to achieve these goals.

-Together, the 17 Sustainable Development Goals aim to achieve sustainable development worldwide and are based on the idea of the triangle of sustainability (social, ecological, economic).
-Central aspects of the 2030 Agenda are the creation of equal opportunities, the reduction of disparities in living standards, and the sustainable management of natural resources to ensure the preservation of ecosystems and strengthen their resilience.
+The 17 SDGs, which aim for sustainable development worldwide, are based on the idea of the sustainability triangle (social, ecological, economic).
+Central aspects of the 2030 Agenda are the creation of equal opportunities, the reduction of disparities in living standards and the sustainable management of natural resources in order to ensure the preservation of ecosystems and strengthen their resilience.

 National level